TemporaryLoRA/Block-Attention/readme.md

 ## 🚀 Getting Started

-Although we provided the processed dataset in [🤗 Resources](#-resources), we still release our scripts for processing the raw data as below
+Although we provided the processed dataset in [🤗 Huggingface](https://huggingface.co/collections/ldsjmdy/block-attention-67c1b8def55c70c3eb23bbea), we still release our scripts for processing the raw data as below

 ---